jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via "peak shaving".
 Perhaps the most realistic angle is that both are likely needed.

 The most rudimentary approach to dynamic scaling is just turning some resources off.
-However, often this is not sufficient and a more graceful/engineered approach potentially yields better results.
+However, often this is not sufficient, and a more graceful/engineered approach potentially yields better results.

 A network architects need to understand the impacts of scaling changes on users and traffic.
 These may include fate of ongoing sessions, latency/jitter, packets in flight, or running processes, attempts to contact resources that are no longer present, and the time it takes for the network to converge to its new state.